-‘Chemical agent’ at Baltimore Pride event deemed to be mace, injures 3, police say
+‘Chemical agent’ at Baltimore Pride event deemed to be Mace, injures 3, police say

-The “chemical agent” released at a Baltimore Pride event on Saturday evening was determined to be mace, injuring three people, Baltimore Police confirmed Monday.
+BALTIMORE — The “chemical agent” released at a Baltimore Pride event on Saturday evening was determined to be Mace, injuring three people, Baltimore Police confirmed Monday.

 Fireworks were set off around the same time, which led to a large crowd fleeing, causing “several” injuries, police said Sunday.